scribeGriff/ConvoLab/README.md

     y.show();

 as in the example above.
+You can also save the calculated data (ie, y.data) in tab delimited format to an external file as follows:

+    y.export('myPath/myExternalFile.txt');

+This format allows you to import your data to Matlab, Scilab or other similar tools for plotting, post processing, etc.

 **IFFT:**  Performs an inverse FFT and is similar in performance and requirements as the FFT.